raaz-crypto/raaz/README.md

 mixins: raaz:prim-indef requires (Blake2b.Implementation as Blake2b.CHandWritten)
 ```

-You can also mixin custom implementations (i.e implementations that
+You can also mix-in custom implementations (i.e implementations that
 are not exposed by raaz) using this technique.